ThomasBleijendaal/RapidCMS/QUICKSTART.md

 }
 ```

-There are two stategies for supporting many-to-many relations in RapidCMS.
+There are two strategies for supporting many-to-many relations in RapidCMS.
 One is via a somewhat more complex editor, and one is
 via a dedicated sub collection editor.
 Both methods are fine, but have some implications on how the relation is saved.

 #### Sub collection editor